-- 1. For detailed information see www.auckland.ac.nz/entryrequirements - Fees listed are for 2017 (for a full-time student) and provided as a guide only.
-For more information see www.auckland.ac.nz/fees
+Fees listed are for 2018 (for a full-time student) and provided as a guide only. www.auckland.ac.nz/fees

 Choose your career - secondary teaching

 With a qualification in secondary teaching, you will be eligible to apply for registration and provisional teacher certification.